Trackunit/developer-hub/api-docs/data-model.md

 ### BatteryRemainingRunTime

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Estimated (actual) remaining run time on battery with respect to the actual charge level and load.
 Also known as "residual time of battery usage"
 Unit of measurement: _seconds_.

 ### BatteryChargeCyclesCount

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 The total number of charge cycles the battery has undergone.
 Unit of measurement: _count_.

 ### BatteryCumulativeDischargedEnergy

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Total amount of energy delivered by the battery.
 Unit of measurement: _kilowatt-hours_.

 ### BatteryRemainingChargeTime

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Estimate of how long it will take before the battery is fully charged.
 Unit of measurement: _seconds_.

 ### BatteryChargerInputVoltage

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 The input voltage of the battery charger.
 Unit of measurement: _volt_.

 ### BatteryChargerInputCurrent

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 The input current of the battery charger.
 Unit of measurement: _ampere_.

 ### BatteryChargerOutputCurrentLimit

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Maximum allowed battery charging current, based on actual operating condition.
 Unit of measurement: _ampere_.

 ### BatteryChargerInputCurrentLimit

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Maximum allowed battery charger input current draw, based on actual operating condition.
 Unit of measurement: _ampere_.

 ### CumulativeCO2Emissions

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 The cumulative CO2 emissions generated by the asset, either directly emissions by burning fuel or indirectly by consuming electricity (causing emission when generated).
 Unit of measurement: _kilogram_.

 ### AfterTreatmentDieselParticulateFilterActiveRegenerationState

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Indicates the status of diesel particulate filter(s) active regeneration, is a system status and not individual bank status.
 Unit of measurement: _not applicable_.

 ### AfterTreatmentDieselParticulateFilterState

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Indicates the state of the diesel particulate filter(s) regeneration need and urgency, is a system status and not individual bank status.
 Unit of measurement: _not applicable_.